 Every customer using online reviews has their own preferred websites.
 They could go to Tripadvisor, Menus, or Yelp for restaurant reviews or to Amazon for eCommerce reviews.
-So, the best way to make sure you capture all possible reviews is to ensure your business listing appears the same on all relevant sites.
+So, the best way to make sure you get more reviews for your business is to ensure your business listing appears the same on all relevant sites.
 Give one person the job of updating your profile on all relevant review sites.

 If you choose to be present on several review sites, it goes without saying that you should maintain your profile on all these platforms (without an excuse).